-Under strong warming, our modelled methane emissions from newly thawed permafrost accumulate to some thousand terra grammes until the year 2100, with maximum contributions of 10 000 Tg-CH4 (upper 68 % range) until the year 2300

-(see Table 1).
-Yet the release of this amount of CH4 would only slightly affect future atmospheric methane levels under projected RCP CH4 emissions as the anthropogenic contribution will dominate atmospheric CH4 concentrations.
-In the extremely unlikely case of a complete thaw of the Yedoma ice-complex, Walter et al. (2007b) have discussed a contribution of 50 000 Tg of methane being released into the atmosphere.
+Under strong warming, our modelled CH_4 emissions from newly thawed permafrost accumulate to some thousand Tg until the year 2100, with maximum contributions of 10 000 Tg-CH4 (upper 68 % range) until the year 2300 (see Table 1).
+Yet the release of this amount of CH4 would only slightly affect future atmospheric CH4 levels under projected RCP CH4 emissions as the anthropogenic contribution will dominate atmospheric CH4 concentrations.
+Based on a carbon mass balance calculation of CH4 release from Siberian thermokarst lakes, Walter et al. (2007b) suggest a contribution of about 50 000 Tg-CH4 (or 50 to 100 Tg-CH4 yr-1 over centuries) in the extremely unlikely case of a complete thaw of the Yedoma deposits.

 To put into relation the contribution of carbon fluxes from deep deposits to the total, circumpolar release from newly thawed permafrost, we have analysed the contribution of individual pools.
-Our simulations suggest that the omission of deep carbon stores is unlikely to strongly affect CO2 release from permafrost degradation in the coming centuries.
+Our simulations suggest that the omission of deep carbon stocks is unlikely to strongly affect CO2 release from permafrost degradation in the coming centuries.
 In contrast, CH4 fluxes from newly thawed permafrost are strongly influenced by carbon release from organic matter stored in deep deposits.
-Although our considered deep pools cover only about 12 % of the total area of Northern Hemisphere gelisols, and despite of the organic matter in these pools being buried deep in the ground, these pools contribute significantly to the total CH4 balance because abrupt thaw under thermokarst lakes can unlock a large portion of previously inert organic matter.
-About a quarter of 21st century CH4 release stems from newly thawed organic matter stored in deep deposits (i.e. from soil layers deeper than 3 m).
-Further, our analyses revealed that the release from mineralization of labile organic matter contributes disproportionately high to these fluxes.
-Despite of assuming a fast (labile) pool fraction of only a few percent, our simulated CH4 fluxes from newly thawed labile organic matter account for up to half of the total thermokarst-affected deep CH4 release in the 21st century.
-Therefore, improved observational estimates of the share of labile organic matter would help to reduce uncertainty in simulated methane release from deep carbon deposits (Strauss et al., 2014).
-The analysis of individual deep pools revealed a methane release about a factor of two larger from refrozen thermokarst compared to unaltered Yedoma.
+Although our considered deep pools cover only about 12% of the total area of Northern Hemisphere Gelisols, and despite the organic matter in these pools being buried deep in the ground, these pools contribute significantly to the total CH4 balance because abrupt thaw under thermokarst lakes can unlock a large portion of previously inert organic matter.
+About a quarter of 21st century thermokarst lake CH4 release stems from newly thawed organic matter stored in deep deposits (i.e. from soil layers deeper than 3 m).
+Further, our analyses revealed that the release from mineralization of labile organic matter contributes disproportionately highly to these fluxes.
+Despite assuming a fast (labile) pool fraction of only a few percent, our simulated CH4 fluxes from newly thawed labile organic matter account for up to half of the total thermokarst-affected deep CH4 release in the 21st century.
+Therefore, improved observational estimates of the share of labile organic matter would help to reduce uncertainty in simulated CH4 release from deep carbon deposits (Strauss et al., 2015).
+The analysis of individual deep pools revealed a CH4 release from refrozen thermokarst up to twice the emission from unaltered Yedoma.